AdobeDocs/dep/src/pages/index.md

 ### Start Learning

-The Adobe Experience Platform powers a wide breadth of the Experience Cloud applications by offering a centralized brain for data, customer profiles and segmentation.
-In order to understand how to best utilize the Experience Platform developers and architects must understand the underlying components and how best operationalize these within their martech stacks.
+The Adobe Experience Cloud powers a wide breadth of Adobe applications that assist in the creation, delivery and personalization of content.
+Underneath many of these applications sits the central marketing brain, the Adobe Experience Platform.
+The Experience Platform is a centralized marketing brain allowing for various teams to analyze data, create unified customer profile and define segments and audiences.
+But before you start building you must first understand the underlying components in the Experience Platform and how best to operationalize these within your own martech stacks.

 <TextBlock slots="image, heading, text, links" width="33%" />